 - Severe pain

 - Abfractions (notching of teeth near the gumline)While no cure exists for TMJ disorders, treatment can reduce TMJ jaw pain and increase your quality of life.
 In most cases, treatment is non-invasive and therapeutic.

 Diagnosis of TMJ Disorders

 In order to accurately diagnose TMJ disorders, your dentist will perform a thorough exam of your jaw and surrounding muscles.
 Looking at your range of motion, how your teeth come together, and listening to your joints can all provide valuable information regarding the health of your jaws.
 We may also recommend diagnostic imaging in order to provide accurate diagnosis.

-An occlusal guard (splint) can help reduce the symptoms of TMJ in a couple of ways.
+An occlusal guard (splint) can help reduce the pain and other symptoms of TMJ in a couple of ways.
 By providing a barrier between your upper and lower teeth, some of the force from clenching and grinding is absorbed.
 Additionally, we design occlusal guards that help your jaw remain in a comfortable position while you sleep, reducing some of the symptoms of TMJ, including headaches and facial pain.
 Occlusal guards also protect your teeth.
 When you clench and grind your teeth, you are more likely to crack a tooth, causing pain and requiring dental crowns.

 Years of tooth grinding (bruxism) can wear your teeth down, destroying your enamel, and exposing the soft dentin in your teeth.
 With dentin exposed, you are more prone to tooth decay and sensitivity.